top of page

 Taking the Next Step

-While it’s possible to explore these tools on your own, many people find recovery easier with guidance and community.
+While it’s possible to explore these tools on your own, many find recovery easier with guidance and community.
 That’s why I created my online course, which walks you step by step through somatic practices designed to restore balance, calm, and resilience.

 In the course, you will: